 South Dakota Daily Fantasy

 Like many states in the US, Daily Fantasy Sports games exist in something of a gray area in South Dakota.
 Though not officially legal, Attorney General Marty Jackley has assured that players will not be penalized for partaking in the games.
-Therefore, South Dakotans can enjoy their share of DFS without fear of punishment.
+Therefore, without any fear of punishment, you can check our page about South Dakota daily fantasy betting opportunities.
+Such, by the way are also granted to you by other states and the first example that we can come out with is Oregon daily fantasy.

 - Our articles are factual, based on the South Dakota gambling laws and decisions of the Commission on Gaming.